 To be totally honest with you, your baby might want to comfort-nurse all the way through your entire breastfeeding journey.
 If you don't mind this, then it is totally appropriate.
 Comfort nursing can work.
 Your baby can sleep through the night and he won't have to be attached to the breast constantly, relax.

 I nursed my baby for comfort (and I used a pacifier too!😉) in one way or another for the whole year that I breastfed and I am glad that I did.
-It’s an amazing feeling to know that you can soothe your baby better than anything else can.
+It's an amazing feeling to know that you can soothe your baby better than anything else can.
 If you are ok with comforting your baby with your breast, then do it.
 The only warning I give you is that past the newborn stage, you might want to stop nursing to sleep.

 10. Practice Makes Perfect

 Throughout pregnancy, when you've made the decision to breastfeed your baby, you might imagine blissfully nursing our little bundle of joy and gladly waking up in the middle of the night because, well, it's expected.
 But what happens when it's not easy, regardless of how prepared we thought we were?

 Newsflash — it rarely is.
 All of those mammas that you see breastfeeding all willy-nilly like it doesn't take a second thought also went through the same frustrations that you're going through now and they made it out alive.

 In truth, the picture of the well-put-together mother with the angel child nursing with a perfect latch isn't what you're going to get right away.
 Those women probably read a breastfeeding 101 article when they were trying to figure it all out too.
 The way that breastfeeding is portrayed in the media doesn't do breastfeeding a newborn justice.
 Women are set up to have an unrealistic expectation of what it will be like, which leads them to giving up.